mwharton3/TLDR/McCormick-Chris_The-Inner-Workings-of-BERT.md

 "The Inner Workings of BERT" is a short eBook by Chris McCormick that provides a concise overview of the BERT model architecture.
-BERT is a general purpose sequence-to-sequence model used in many Natural Language Processing tasks.
+BERT is a general purpose language encoding model used in many Natural Language Processing tasks.

 ## Introduction
 * BERT is good at some things, not so great at others.
 Part 1 covers what these things are.